MrZH6/elements_of_AI_my_AI_idea/README.md

 ## Background

 My motivation for this project is that I'm a big music lover and I'm slightly dissatisfied with the recommendation currently offered by Spotify.

-The primary product for me was not songs, but whole albums.
-I like to listen to whole albums, or some part of them if I don't have enough time to listen to the whole album.
+In my perception of music as such the primary product for are not the songs by themselfs, but whole albums.
+I like to listen to whole albums, or some part of them if I don't have enough time to listen to the whole thing.

 I've noticed that most of my favorite albums have a similar style of cover art - the picture that is on the front of the CD, vinyl record, or as the artwork for the songs on that album on an online music platform.
 So I'd like to get recommendations of records I haven't heard that are similar in some way, based on covers of my favourite records.
 Furthermore, I would of course include the music itself and its parameters in the recommendation system.
 The reason why I want to make recommendations based on images in the first phase is because I don't want to stay anchored in my favorite genres and gain more insight.